Kenninghall: Correct pronunciation

+In the local Norfolk dialect, Kenninghall is pronounced "Kennyle".

 History

 Kenninghall's name is of Anglo-Saxon origin and derives from the Old English for the nook of land of Cena's people.
+Another theory links the name to the Saxon "cyning" for king, suggesting a meaning of "King's House".

 In the Domesday Book, Kenninghall is listed as a settlement of 36 households in the hundred of Guiltcross.
 In 1086, the village was divided between the East Anglian estates of King William I and William d'Ecouis.

 The manor of Kenninghall found its way into the ownership of the Howard family who held the title of Dukes of Norfolk.
 The family originally lived at East Hall which was demolished around 1520 and replaced by Kenninghall Place.
-The palace was built in a 'H' style and was demolished in 1650 though some parts of it remain.
+The palace was built in an 'H' style and was demolished in 1650 though some parts of it remain.

 In 1836, the Guiltcross Union House was built in Kenninghall which was to serve as a workhouse for the surrounding area.
 By 1916, it was serving as an institute for 'mentally defective boys' and was later used to house German prisoners of war during the Second World War.